-Arizona Culinary is approved to offer our veteran students (and their dependents) veteran benefits.
-Students that are eligible for veteran benefits may go online to www.gibill.va.gov to obtain more information or contact the financial aid office.
+ACI is approved to offer our veteran students (and their dependents) veteran benefits.
+Students that are eligible for veteran benefits may go online to www.qibill.va.qov to obtain more information or contact the financial aid office.
+For more information please speak with ACI's VA Certifying Representative.